komalhumber/Assignment-5-6/README.md

 ## 📌 Project Overview

-This project is a full-stack web application that implements **User Profile Administration with Role-Based Access Control (RBAC)** for an insurance platform.
+This project is a full-stack web application for managing user profiles in an insurance platform.
+It implements **Role-Based Access Control (RBAC)** along with **JWT-based authentication** to ensure secure access to system features.

-It allows users to manage their profiles while restricting administrative actions based on user roles.

 ---